FBI fans left outraged as cast member is ‘unfairly’ axed from series

 Scola has been in need of a partner since the departure of Tiffany Wallace Katherine (Rebee Kane) in the season seven premiere.

-The search was thought to be over with the arrival of Olivera’s Syd Ortiz, who will be introduced in a future episode, but Deadline reports this is no longer the case.
+The search was thought to be over with the arrival of Olivera’s Syd Ortiz, who will be introduced in a future episode, but The Independent can confirm this is no longer the case.

-A source told the outlet that the decision stemmed from a belief that the 25-year-old was “miscast” in the role of a seasoned FBI Special Agent – a role designed to be played by somebody older.
+A source told Deadline that the decision stemmed from a belief that the 25-year-old was “miscast” in the role of a seasoned FBI Special Agent – a role designed to be played by somebody older.

 However, viewers of the show have called this “unfair” as producers would have known Olivera was too young ahead of her casting.